wastl/freebase-primarysourcestool/README.md

 The statement can be returned in any of the content negotiation formats (see below).

+## Get Random Statements

+The following HTTP request retrieves a random list of non-approved statements.
+The selection procedure is left to the backend.

+    GET /statements/any

+The statement can be returned in any of the content negotiation formats (see below).

 ## Mark Statement as Approved (Wrong, Othersource)

 The following HTTP request marks a statement identified by a Wikidata QID as approved: